 Signs you need ant control

-- Winged ants indoors, which can indicate an established nest
+- Winged ants indoors, which can signal an established colony nearby

 How we treat ant control in Flatbush